YUKI2eN3e/Yuki_Nagato_Escape_Program/README.md

 Sadly it can not actually change time, but when finished should be able to change the system time.

-PS: Windows only, so far only tested on Windows 10
+PS: Windows only, so far only tested on Windows 10 and 7